Expiration Date vs Germination Rate

 What seeds do have is a germination rate.
 This rate is figured by taking a sample of the seeds and planting them in a controlled lab, with the perfect environment in order to find out how many seeds will germinate out of the sample.
 From this a rate is determined.

-If I plant 18 seeds (which is what we usually do when we test germination rate) and 15 come up, then we say that we have a germination rate of 83%.
 We say our seeds will have a germination rate of about 80%.
 Usually we have a rate of 90% or better.
 A few things like rosemary and stevia are less but we say it on the listing.

 As a seller of seeds to home gardeners, there are no laws that require that I put the expiration date vs germination rate information on the seed packet.